OpenDreamKit/OpenDreamKit.github.io/meetings/2018-02-01-SteeringCommitteeMeeting/ProgressReports/Kaiserslautern.md

 * [D 5.13 Parallelise the Singular sparse polynomial multiplication algorithms and provide parallel versions of the Singular sparse polynomial division and GCD algorithms.](https://github.com/OpenDreamKit/OpenDreamKit/issues/111)
   * Due month 48
-  * The above are example deliverables only (we will delivers these in addition to other parallel/Singular HPC projects)
+  * The above are example deliverables only (we will deliver these in addition to other parallel/Singular HPC projects)

 ### Parallel Sparse Polynomial Arithmetic in Singular